 - Using adjacent rows for comfort while keeping them close

-- To ensure rows look full, assign reserved seating for close extended family next to grandparents or parents.
+- To make sure rows look full, assign reserved seating for close extended family next to grandparents or parents.
 This keeps the space visually balanced while still honoring comfort levels.

 Standard Processional Order: